rpc21/slogo/doc/README.md

 ### Impressions

 * Anna: This project was significantly more difficult from both a code design and functionality perspective.
-However, I felt that the lectures and study of design patterns significantly helped in understanding how to tackle the problem.
+However, I felt
+* that the lectures and study of design patterns significantly helped in understanding how to tackle the problem.
+I was definitely very
+* frustrated at the beginning because I wrote very little code and spent a lot more time drawing out and discussing designs.
+* It felt like I was being unproductive, but in retrospect, I'm really glad we all worked hard to develop a flexible design rather
+* than worry about implementing all of the funtionalities in the sprints.
 * Megan: This project was enjoyable, but the design was very challenging.
-For example, implementing modules was a very difficult design choice, but in the end, it forced us to follow better design practices.
-For example, we could not have any circular dependencies, and separating into modules made it much easier to ensure that we did not do this.
-Additionally, I felt like the parser was a difficult problem to solve, but I appreciated  having parsing starter code.
+For example, implementing modules was a very difficult
+* design choice, but in the end, it forced us to follow better design practices.
+For example, we could not have any
+* circular dependencies, and separating into modules made it much easier to ensure that we did not do this.
+Additionally, I
+* felt like the parser was a difficult problem to solve, but I appreciated  having parsing starter code.